lightward/mechanic-tasks/docs/auto-fulfill-items-that-dont-require-shipping/README.md

 ## Documentation

 Useful for digital products, memberships, or anything else that needs to be fulfilled instantly.
 This task watches for paid orders, and auto-fulfills all line items that don't require shipping.
-Optionally, choose to wait until other shippable items are fulfilled, if any.

-This task watches for paid orders, and auto-fulfills all line items that don't require shipping.
-Optionally, choose to wait until other shippable items are fulfilled, if any.
+Optionally, choose to ignore products with a specific tag, and wait until other shippable items are fulfilled, if any.

 ## Installing this task